 This mind-blowing lava cliff was formed between 250,000 and 140,000 years ago when lava from Hallasan Mountain erupted into the Jungmun sea.

 It results in an area of thousands of dark gray stone columns lined up side by side along the coast.

 From a distance, this place looks like artwork with fine sculptural lines.
 And yes, the mother of nature was its creator.

 Jusangjeolli Hexagonal Lava Cliff is located about 600m southwest of Daepo-dong, at the end of the pine forest.

 To get to this beautiful landmark, you can go as follows (by bus, taxi, or airport shuttle):

-From Jeju Intercity Bus Terminal: Take the Jungmun Express Bus from the Intercity Bus Terminal to the Jungmun Tourist Complex (approximately 60 minutes).
+- From Jeju Intercity Bus Terminal: Take the Jungmun Express Bus from the Intercity Bus Terminal to the Jungmun Tourist Complex (approximately 60 minutes).
+Check bus routes here.

 Daepo Jusangjeolli Cliff entrance fee

 In groups (10 people or more)

 - Adults 1,600 won